gazebosim/docs/get_started.md

 ## Step 1: Install

-The recommended installation for non expert users is the use of binary packages available for the platform to use:
+The recommended installation for new users is the use of binary packages available for the platform to use:

 |Platform|Gz Versions|